-Your shipping history is a goldmine of information.
-Every package you send creates data points that tell a story about your spending, from your most common surcharges to your most expensive shipping lanes.
-This data is your single most powerful tool when it comes to lowering your shipping costs.
-Instead of guessing where you can save money, you can use hard evidence to pinpoint inefficiencies and build a strong case for better contract terms.
-We’ll show you how to transform your raw data into actionable insights, giving you the leverage you need to reduce UPS rate increases and negotiate from a position of strength.
+Your shipping history is one of your most valuable—and underutilized—assets.
+Every package you send creates a detailed record of your spending, from common surcharges to your most expensive delivery zones.
+This data is your single most powerful tool for pushing back against rising costs.
+Instead of just absorbing annual UPS rate increases, you can use this hard evidence to pinpoint inefficiencies and strengthen your negotiating position.
+We’ll show you how to turn that raw data into actionable insights, giving you real control over your shipping spend and protecting your bottom line.

 Key Takeaways